Best Code Editors for Linux: Features & Benefits

 Today, Bluefish has an extended long range of capabilities, including auto-recovery, full-screen editing, multiple-document interface, and customized programming language support.

-Its main goal is to be a general-purpose HTML code editor, but it also supports many other programming languages – for example, PHP, Python, JavaScript, etc.
+Its main goal is to be a general-purpose HTML code editor, but it also supports many other programming languages, such as PHP, Python, JavaScript, etc.

-Unfortunately, Bluefish doesn’t have any advanced features, but it’s a good alternative if you want a simple code editor that goes above the limits of text editors.
+Unfortunately, Bluefish has no advanced features, but it’s a good alternative if you want a simple code editor that exceeds text editors’ limits.

 Pros